Date: 11 February 2021, Thursday

 Freedom of expression and freedom of thought, conscience and religion are fundamental rights protected by international human rights conventions but sometimes considered conflicting with each other.
 However, these two rights are indivisible and interdependent.
 Therefore, it is essential to discuss these two fundamental rights together to identify the problems at the intersection of freedom of expression and freedom of religion for religious or belief communities, in the world and in Turkey, and to develop solutions compatible with human rights law.

 With this aim, Assoc.
-Prof. Tolga Şirin from Marmara University Department of Constitutional Law will address the issues at the intersection of freedom of expression and freedom of belief and the scope and limits of these rights. Đermana Šeta, OSCE/ODIHR Advisor on Combating Intolerance and Discrimination against Muslims, will discuss how Muslims and other religious communities are affected by hate speech, hate crimes and discriminatory practices and how to tackle these problems.
+Prof. Dr. Tolga Şirin from Marmara University Department of Constitutional Law will address the issues at the intersection of freedom of expression and freedom of belief and the scope and limits of these rights. Đermana Šeta, OSCE/ODIHR Advisor on Combating Intolerance and Discrimination against Muslims, will discuss how Muslims and other religious communities are affected by hate speech, hate crimes and discriminatory practices and how to tackle these problems.
+The webinar will be moderated by Dr. Mine Yıldırım, Project Coordinator of the Freedom of Belief Initiative.

 For further questions, please contact us at firstname.lastname@example.org.